IoriBranford/godot-docker/README.md

 # Minimal Godot Engine Docker image

-This image provides the official Linux headless builds of Godot Engine along with the official templates of version 3.1.
+This image provides the official Linux headless builds of Godot Engine and export templates up to version 3.2.

 The primary application is for automating Godot Engine builds.